Jasminebuttar/SongLibrary/README.md

 # SongLibrary
-Simple application built using Java and JavaFX
+# Simple application to store, sort and search songs from different albums.